Dwarf cat: Characteristics

 The dwarf cat is recognized by its characteristically short legs, they are chondrodysplastic and have much shorter and thicker legs than the average cat.
 Because of their health problems and abnormal bone growth, these cats typically lead a shorter life of 12–15 years.
-Cats with dwarfism have become significantly popular, and breeding dwarf cats has been viewed as unethical due to the lifelong health results.
-The term "dwarf cat" is incorrectly applied to cats such as Toy and Teacup Persians which, though small, are breeds of normal feline proportions.
+Dwarf cats often suffer from spinal disorders, such as lordosis (excessive curvature of the spine) and pectus excavatum (hollowed chest).
 In regards to behavior, dwarf cats may be no different from the average cat.
 They can be playful, curious, and fast.

+Cats with dwarfism have become significantly popular, but breeding dwarf cats has been viewed as unethical due to the lifelong health results.
+Dwarf cats became famous worldwide due to the social media spread by famous internet cats with dwarfism, such as Grumpy Cat and Lil Bub.

+The term "dwarf cat" is incorrectly applied to cats such as Toy and Teacup Persians which, though small, are breeds of normal feline proportions.